1200wd/web-coineva/content/create-safe-offline-wallet-without-printer.rst

 .. code-block:: bash

-   cli-wallet mywallet-pub -r
+   clw mywallet-pub -r

 If you have installed the qrcodelib you can now scan the QR code with another online application to get the address so you can transfer funds to your wallet.

-Your wallet will be updated when you call cli-wallet without extra options.
+Your wallet will be updated when you call clw without extra options.
 Once you have send the funds they should show on your online PC with:

 .. code-block:: bash

-   cli-wallet mywallet-pub -u
+   clw mywallet-pub -u

 Create and send a transaction